nrgopal/homework01/homework06/README.md

 # Homework 06
 In this homework we are deploying our Flask API to k8s.
-Our goal today is to create a “test” environment for our Flask API application.
+Our goal is to create a “test” environment for our Flask API application.
 In each step I created a k8s object described in a separate yml file.

 ## Step 1: Create a persistent volume claim for your Redis data.